opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

   - *VM resource scheduling*
   - *Forwarding packets in the data path*

-\* The OPNFV CVP utilizes the same set of test cases as the OpenStack interoperability program *OpenStack Powered Compute*.
-Passing the OPNFV CVP does **not** imply that the SUT is certified according to the *OpenStack Powered Compute* program. *OpenStack Powered Compute* is a trademark of the OpenStack foundation and the corresponding certification label can only be awarded by the
+\* The OPNFV OVP utilizes the same set of test cases as the OpenStack interoperability program *OpenStack Powered Compute*.
+Passing the OPNFV OVP does **not** imply that the SUT is certified according to the *OpenStack Powered Compute* program. *OpenStack Powered Compute* is a trademark of the OpenStack foundation and the corresponding certification label can only be awarded by the